-From I April 2012 a new system known as Self Financing came into operation and subsidy is therefore no longer receivable.
+The figure of £0.044m is the final amount of housing subsidy receivable from the DCLG under the old housing subsidy system.
+From 1 April 2012 a new system known as Self Financing came into operation and subsidy is therefore no longer receivable.

 Deductions from the rent rebate subsidy made due to the operation of the policy on rent rebate subsidy limitation are charged to the HRA.
-In 2013/2014 no charge was made as the calculation showed the Authority to be outside the subsidy limitation.
+The charge in 2012/2013 amounted to ± 0.179 m.